jonathanfox5/gogadget/docs/pages/getting_started/installation.md

 !!! note "GPU Powered Transcription"

-    _[Optional]_ If you wish to use your GPU instead of your CPU and you have CUDA installed and configured on your system, after you run:
+    _[Optional]_ If you wish to use your GPU instead of your CPU and you have CUDA installed and configured on your system, **AFTER** you run:

     ```sh
     uv tool install gogadget --python 3.10 --upgrade